Alabama basketball player Darius Miles provided gun used in shooting death, per court documents - NewsBreak

 Alabama basketball player Darius Miles provided gun used in shooting death, per court documents

-TUSCALOOSA, Ala. — Michael Lynn Davis fired the shot that killed Jamea Jonae Harris in a fatal shooting in Tuscaloosa in the early hours of Sunday morning, and was provided the firearm by former Alabama basketball player Darius Miles, according to court documents.
+Investigators believe Michael Lynn Davis fired the shot that killed Jamea Jonae Harris in a fatal shooting in Tuscaloosa in the early hours of Sunday morning and was provided the firearm by former Alabama basketball player Darius Miles, according to court documents.
 Separate warrants for the arrests of Davis and Miles indicate that a single gunshot killed Harris, and that Miles admitted to police that he provided Davis with a handgun immediately before the shooting.

 Miles and Davis are charged with capital murder .
-The shooting took place near the Strip, a campus-adjacent stretch of University Boulevard.
-Harris, 23, was killed near the 500 block of Grace Street after what police described as a minor argument earlier in the night with Miles and Davis.
+The shooting took place near The Strip, a campus-adjacent stretch of University Boulevard.
+Harris, 23, was killed near the 400 block of Grace Street after what police described as a minor argument earlier in the night with Miles and Davis.

 The charge included the capital designation because the victim was in a vehicle.
 Miles and Davis were jailed without bond.